Oxygen concentrator: Chemical industries

 Oxygen is needed for the oxidation of different chemicals to form the desired chemical substances.
-Waste chemical products are burnt down and destroyed in the incinerator with the help of oxygen.
-Thus, the continuous supply of a bulk amount of oxygen is essential, which is possible only by a PSA oxygen generator.
+Waste chemical products are burnt down and destroyed in the incinerator with the help of oxygen; thus, the continuous supply of a bulk amount of oxygen is essential, which is possible only by a PSA oxygen generator.

 Safety

 In both clinical and emergency-care situations, oxygen concentrators have the advantage of not being as dangerous as oxygen cylinders, which can, if ruptured or leaking, greatly increase the combustion rate of fire.
 As such, oxygen concentrators are particularly advantageous in military or disaster situations, where oxygen tanks may be dangerous or unfeasible.

 Oxygen concentrators are considered sufficiently foolproof to be supplied to individual patients as a prescription item for use in their homes.
 Typically they are used as an adjunct to CPAP treatment of severe sleep apnea.
 There also are other medical uses for oxygen concentrators, including COPD and other respiratory diseases.

-People who depend upon oxygen concentrators for home care may have life-threatening emergencies if the electricity fails during a natural disaster.
+Users of home oxygen concentrators should have backup power or alternative oxygen sources in case of electric outages.

 Industrial oxygen concentrators

 Industrial processes may use much higher pressures and flows than medical units.
 To meet that need, another process, called vacuum swing adsorption (VSA), has been developed by Air Products.
 This process uses a single low-pressure blower and a valve that reverses the flow through the blower so that the regeneration phase occurs under a vacuum.
 Generators using this process are being marketed to the aquaculture industry.
 Industrial oxygen concentrators are often available in a much wider range of capacities than medical concentrators.

 Industrial oxygen concentrators are sometimes referred to as oxygen generators within the oxygen and ozone industries to distinguish them from medical oxygen concentrators.
 The distinction is used in an attempt to clarify that industrial oxygen concentrators are not medical devices approved by the Food and Drug Administration (FDA) and they are not suitable for use as bedside medical concentrators.
 However, applying the oxygen generator nomenclature can lead to confusion.
-The term, oxygen generator, is a misnomer in that the oxygen is not generated as it is with a chemical oxygen generator, but rather it is concentrated from the air.
+The term oxygen generator is a misnomer in that the oxygen is not generated as it is with a chemical oxygen generator, but rather it is concentrated from the air.

-Non-medical oxygen concentrators can be used as feed gas to a medical oxygen system, such as the oxygen system in a hospital, though governmental approval is required, such as by the FDA, and additional filtering is generally required.
+Industrial concentrators require regulatory approval and additional filtration before integration into medical oxygen supply systems.